نسخه فارسی

 In the name of God, the Most Gracious, the Most Merciful

-With the absolute power of God, we start the meeting.
+With strength drawn from the absolute power of Allah, we begin the session.

 Thank you, friends.

-I kindly request the honorable secretary, Ms. Neda to read the summary of the previous session and announce the agenda for today's session, which is the Eighth Valley.
+I kindly ask the esteemed secretary, Ms. Neda, to present the summary of the previous session’s proceedings and announce today’s agenda.

 In the name of the Absolute Power

-Today marks the ninth session of the twentieth round, held on November 27, 2012, with the topic “the Eighth Valley”.
-The session is led by Mr. Dezhakam, as the guest speaker and guardian, with me, Neda, as the secretary.
-The meeting officially began at 9:00 AM.
+Today marks the ninth session of the twentieth round, held on November 27, 2012, with the agenda of the Eighth Valley, under the mentorship and guardianship of Mr. Dezhakam and with myself, Neda, as the secretary.
+The session officially commenced at 9:00 a.m.

 Thank you.